Securing a Strong Retirement

 Effective: January 1, 2025

-Plans can allow participants ages 60–63 to make catch-up contributions up to the greater of the following two amounts:
+Plans can allow participants ages 60 to 63 within a 4-year window to make catch-up contributions up to the greater of the following amounts: $10,000, or 150% of the standard catch-up limit.

 More Details